 Technical students must submit ACT scores before admission to any curriculum.
 Students who do not have an ACT score at the time of registration must take the TABE test.
-If there is evidence of academic deficiency in reading, writing, or mathematics, the student will be required to take Related Studies Reading (VOR 1103) and/or Related Studies Mathematics (VOM 1103).
-Students who do not have an ACT or TABE score must be scheduled into Related Studies Reading and Related Studies Mathematics.
+If there is evidence of academic deficiency in reading, writing, or mathematics, the student will be required to take Related Studies Reading (VOR 1103) and; or Related Studies Mathematics (VOM 1103).